 Environmental factors contributing to IBD

-One of the main theories being floated is the "hygiene hypothesis."
-It is thought that given the highly sanitary conditions in developed countries, crucial early childhood exposure to a variety of enteric germs simply does not happen.
-As a result, there are crucial gaps in the "training" of the immune response.
+One of the main theories behind increased IBD incidence is the "hygiene hypothesis:" given highly sanitized conditions in developed countries, it's possible that crucial early childhood exposure to a variety of enteric germs fails to occur.
+As a result, there are crucial gaps in the "training" of immune response.

-The other prominent theory is the "cold chain hypothesis."
-This suggests that prolonged refrigeration of foodstuff promotes the growth of psychotropic bacteria such as Yersinia and Listeria.
+Another prominent theory is the "cold chain hypothesis," which suggests that prolonged refrigeration of foodstuff promotes the growth of psychotropic bacteria such as Yersinia and Listeria.

 The connection between IBD and diet